 The Loss of Brother Carr

-Cuthbert Fraser '19, barred from military service on medical grounds he angrily disputed, proved invaluable to Omicron Zeta during and after World War I, coordinating communication of brothers scattered around Europe and North America and watching over 614 Stewart Avenue.
+Cuthbert Fraser '19, barred from military service on medical grounds he angrily disputed, proved invaluable to Omicron Zeta during and in the immediate aftermath of World War I, coordinating communication of brothers scattered around Europe and North America and watching over 614 Stewart Avenue.
 Here he has forwarded a letter to the national secretary of Lambda Chi Alpha concerning Bro.
-Joe Carr '13, who had brought Lambda Chi to Cornell and who was killed in action during the first phase of the Meuse-Argonne Offensive of 1918.
+Joseph Alpheus Carr '13 O-3, the very brother who had brought Lambda Chi to Cornell via correspondence with Albert Cross.
+Joe was killed in action near Cheppy during the first phase of the Meuse-Argonne Offensive of 1918.

 March 5, 1919